Spain not planning to sell more Bankia shares in short term

 “There is not going to be any placement in the short term,” Jimenez told a news conference.

-The Spanish government sold a 7.5 percent chunk of Bankia in February, kicking off the privatization process and turning the bank into a symbol of the country’s economic recovery.
+The Spanish government sold a 7.5 percent chunk of Bankia in February, kicking off the privatisation process and turning the bank into a symbol of the country’s economic recovery.

 The FROB, which manages the government’s bank holdings, can start selling shares in Bankia again after Friday, when a restrictive period following its first placement expires.